guilhemmarchand/kafka-docker-splunk/README.md

 The first template suffixed by "_ondocker" will run a Splunk standalone instance in Docker, while the second will attempt to send metrics to your local Splunk instance. (using the dockerhost container to communicate with your local guest machine)

-In the case of the template running Splunk on Docker, the setup of Splunk (index definition, HEC token creation...) is entirely automatic.
+In the case of the template running Splunk on Docker, the setup of Splunk (index definition, HEC token creation, installation of Kafka Smart Monitoring) is entirely automatic.

-In both cases, the target for HEC (your Splunk server running the HTTP Event Collector) and the token are variables loaded as environment variables in the Telegraf containers:
+In both cases, the target for HEC telegraf metrics forwarding (your Splunk server running the HTTP Event Collector) and the token are variables loaded as environment variables in the Telegraf containers:

 ```
       SPLUNK_HEC_URL: "https://dockerhost:8088"